-Update 2/8/2017: The review and dispute period for the 2016 Open Payments dataset is targeted to start in April 2017, following the close of data submission (the Program Year 2016 data submission window begins on February 1, 2017 and ends on March 31, 2017).
+Update 3/9/2017: The review and dispute period for the 2016 Open Payments dataset is targeted to start in April 2017, following the close of data submission (the Program Year 2016 data submission window begins on February 1, 2017 and ends on March 31, 2017).
 Physicians and teaching hospitals have 45 days to review and dispute records attributed to them.

 Please remember to disclose and update external interests through COI Smart and submit an update within 30 days of any significant financial interests.
 For additional information, visit feinsteininstitute.org/coi

 We highly recommend that physicians regularly review their information on Open Payments and dispute any reported data discrepancies in a timely fashion.
 Disputes must be made directly with the company providing information to CMS.
 Publicly available data posted on CMS.gov are reviewed annually by Northwell Health compliance offices against information submitted on External Interest Disclosure forms.

 Physicians must register in the CMS’s Enterprise Identity Management system (EIDM*) and the Open Payments system in order to view, review, and/or dispute data submitted about them.
 Note that physicians and teaching hospitals are not required to register but are encouraged to do so in order to view payment information reported about them.

 - Open Payments system Quick Reference Guide Physician Registration (Updated January 2017)